erikologic/makers-test/README.md

 ## The challenge

 We have a system that delivers advertising materials to broadcasters.

 Advertising Material is uniquely identified by a 'Clock' number e.g.

 * `WNP/SWCL001/010`
 * `ZDW/EOWW005/010`

 Our sales team have some new promotions they want to offer so we need to introduce a mechanism for applying Discounts to orders.

 Promotions like this can and will change over time so we need the solution to be flexible.

-### Broadcasters
+## My approach

-These are the Broadcasters we deliver to
+There were some example code provided by Honeycomb.

-* Viacom
+My idea was to pretend this code was the one already in production.

-* Disney
+Therefore, I used the same approach that I would take in a real environment.
-* Discovery
+I started with changing the implementation as less as possible, writing tests first, then 'go to green' and after refactor.

-* ITV
+## The outcome
-* Channel 4
+A Discount can be added as a single object to Order, or multiple Discount can be packed in a DiscountManager which can then be added to an Order.
-* Bike Channel
+Because DiscountManager share a similar interface to Discount, it's implementation doesn't require extra coding at all.
-* Horse and Country
+Also, a DiscountManager can be initialized and many Discount objects can be registered, and the same DiscountManager can be used on several Order objects, thus making it easier to create a discount campaign.

-### Delivery Products
+## Installation

-* Standard Delivery: $10
+- Download repo: `git clone ########`
-* Express Delivery: $20
+- You might need to install used Ruby version: `rvm install ruby-2.3.3`

-### Discounts
+- Install all dependencies: `bundle install`

-* Send 2 or more materials via express delivery and the price for express delivery drops to $15
+## Running
-* Spend over $30 to get 10% off
+You can either run it through:

-### What we want from you
+- `rspec`

-Provide a means of defining and applying various discounts to the cost of delivering material to broadcasters.
+- `ruby run.rb`

-We don't need any UI for this, we just need you to show us how it would work through its API.
+## Backlog

-## Examples
+Having more time I would have liked:

-Based on the both Discounts applied, the following examples should be valid:
+- extrapolate abstract behaviours from PrinterOrder, so to have a more dynamic Printer system

-* send `WNP/SWCL001/010` to Disney, Discovery, Viacom via Standard Delivery and Horse and Country via Express Delivery based on the defined Discounts the total should be $45.00
+- add names to the Discount objects in order to be able to show them in the order report

-* send `ZDW/EOWW005/010` to Disney, Discovery, Viacom via Express Delivery based on the defined Discounts the total should be $40.50
+-